dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 * <xref:blazor/components/render-modes?view=aspnetcore-8.0&preserve-view=true>
 * **Migration coverage**: <xref:migration/70-to-80#blazor>

 Examples throughout the Blazor documentation have been updated for use in Blazor Web Apps.
 Blazor Server examples remain in content versioned for .NET 7 or earlier.

+### New article on class libraries with static server-side rendering (static SSR)

+We've added a new article that discusses component library authorship in Razor class libraries (RCLs) with static server-side rendering (static SSR).

+For more information, see <xref:blazor/components/class-libraries-with-ssr>.

+### New article on HTTP caching issues

+We've added a new article that discusses some of the common HTTP caching issues that can occur when upgrading Blazor apps across major versions and how to address HTTP caching issues.

+For more information, see <xref:blazor/http-caching-issues>.

 ### New Blazor Web App template

 We've introduced a new Blazor project template: the *Blazor Web App* template.
 The new template provides a single starting point for using Blazor components to build any style of web UI.
-The template combines the strengths of the existing Blazor Server and Blazor WebAssembly hosting models with the new Blazor capabilities added in .NET 8: static server rendering, streaming rendering, enhanced navigation and form handling, and the ability to add interactivity using either Blazor Server or Blazor WebAssembly on a per-component basis.
+The template combines the strengths of the existing Blazor Server and Blazor WebAssembly hosting models with the new Blazor capabilities added in .NET 8: static server-side rendering (static SSR), streaming rendering, enhanced navigation and form handling, and the ability to add interactivity using either Blazor Server or Blazor WebAssembly on a per-component basis.

 As part of unifying the various Blazor hosting models into a single model in .NET 8, we're also consolidating the number of Blazor project templates.
 We removed the Blazor Server template, and the ASP.NET Core Hosted option has been removed from the Blazor WebAssembly template.
 Both of these scenarios are represented by options when using the Blazor Web App template.